CarlaBuongiorno/OceanThrills/README.md

 #### User Stories

 ##### Website Visitor
-1. As a site visitor, I wish to navigate through the site easily so I can quickly find what I am looking for.
+1. As a site visitor, I wish to navigate through the site easily, so I can quickly find what I am looking for.
 2. As a site visitor, I wish to view and interact with the site on all my devices.
 3. As a site visitor, I wish to discover what sea and underwater activities I can take part in in Mauritius.
 4. As a site visitor, I wish to know more about these activities in Mauritius.
 5. As a site visitor, I wish to find the best locations within Mauritius in order to take part in these water activities.
-6. As a site visitor, I wish to know more about these locations, either through images, posiible linked external websites, or just general informaition.
+6. As a site visitor, I wish to know more about these locations, either through images, possible linked external websites, or just general information.
 7. As a site visitor, I wish to have visible access to social media, so I can follow and be a part of the community.
 8. As a site visitor, I wish to be able to get in touch with the site owner and possibly receive discounted offers on the activities.

 ##### Website Owner

-1. As a site owner, this website is aimed at providing mauritians and holiday makers with useful information about where they can go to take part in five of of the many sea and underwater activities available in Mauritius.
+1. As a site owner, this website is aimed at providing Mauritians and holiday makers with useful information about where they can go to take part in five of the many sea and underwater activities available in Mauritius.
 2. As the site owner, I wish to be a user of the site when I visit Mauritius.

 ### Wireframes